-Travelling in Europe provides this incomparable experience of being able to wander between centuries, cultures and a variety of landscapes from a handful of locations that can be rallied in just a couple of hours in train or by car.
+Traveling in Europe provides this incomparable experience of being able to wander between centuries, cultures, and a variety of landscapes from a handful of locations that can be rallied in just a couple of hours by train or by car.

 It is truly in the heart of its cities that you’ll find the epitome of European culture.
-Topping the list, the romantic cities of Paris and Rome welcome lovers from around the the world, Barcelona and Berlin tireless party-goers, and London and Amsterdam travelers craving for artistic eclecticism.
+Topping the list, the romantic cities of Paris and Rome welcome lovers from around the world, Barcelona and Berlin tireless party-goers, and London and Amsterdam’s travelers craving artistic eclecticism.

-However, if you’re planning a trip to Europe in 2017, there are maybe a few other things you might wish to do besides visiting monuments, touring museums, partying and savoring the local food.
+However, if you’re planning a trip to Europe in 2020, there are maybe a few other things you might wish to do besides visiting monuments, touring museums, partying, and savoring the local food.
 For instance, how about visiting some of the best flea markets in the world?
-France, the UK, Belgium, the Netherlands, Germany, Italy and Spain are among the most antiques-aware and best flea market friendly locations in the world.
+France, the UK, Belgium, the Netherlands, Germany, Italy, and Spain are among the most antiques-aware and best flea market-friendly locations in the world.

 The ideal playground for city-breakers, the Old Continent offers a network of very well connected cosmopolitan and culturally rich cities.
-Its railway network (Thalys, Eurostar, TGV, DB) is one of the most modern and best connected in the world; you can for instance start you trip in London by visiting Portobello Road flea market and Brick Lane flea market (DAY 1), grab the Eurostar to Paris and visit les Puces de Clignancourt and the Vanves flea market (DAY 2), and then take the TGV to Lille (DAY 3), Brussels (DAY 3) and then reach Amsterdam (DAY 4).
+Its railway network (Thalys, Eurostar, TGV, DB) is one of the most modern and best connected in the world; you can for instance start your trip to London by visiting the Portobello Road flea market and Brick Lane flea market (DAY 1), grab the Eurostar to Paris and visit Les Puces de Clignancourt and the Vanves flea market (DAY 2), and then take the TGV to Lille (DAY 3), Brussels (DAY 3) and then reach Amsterdam (DAY 4).

 ** IMPORTANT **

 This review has been divided into 16 pages to make it easier to jump quickly from one page to the other.
-By clicking on any of the link featured in the table of Contents below, you’ll be able to land directly on the page of your interest.
+By clicking on any of the links featured in the table of contents below, you’ll be able to land directly on the page of your interest.
 You can alternatively use the “Continue” link, featured below the sharing buttons, to load the next page.